apache/pulsar/site2/docs/client-libraries-java.md

         .subscribe();
 ```

 You can also subscribe to multiple topics asynchronously using the `subscribeAsync` method rather than the synchronous `subscribe` method.
-An example is as follows:
+The following is an example.

 ```java
 Pattern allTopicsInNamespace = Pattern.compile("persistent://public/default.*");